The Surprising Difficulty of Search in Model-Based Reinforcement Learning: The Challenge of Search

-Admittedly, the failure in this example could be avoided by acting according to the value function rather than relying on search.
-Nevertheless, this illustrates that depending solely on imagined trajectories may be insufficient when the search space is large, particularly in domains with continuous states and actions.
-This insight may also explain why modern search-based methods such as TD-MPC2~\citep{hansen2024td} employ short search horizons of just three time steps, both to constrain the search space and to reduce compounding model error.
+The failure in this example could be avoided by acting according to the value function rather than relying on search.
+More broadly, this illustrates that depending solely on imagined trajectories may be insufficient when the search space is large, particularly in domains with continuous states and actions.
+While modern search-based methods such as TD-MPC2~\citep{hansen2024td} use policy-guided sampling to narrow the search space, they still face combinatorial challenges as the horizon increases, particularly when the policy is imperfect or the reward landscape requires precise action sequences.
+This helps explain why MBRL methods often employ short search horizons (three time steps), both to constrain the search space and to reduce compounding model error.